Frequently asked questions (FAQ)

 The application can be viewed, and representations on the proposal submitted, on the Sevenoaks District Council website at: pa.sevenoaks.gov.uk/online-applications/.
 The planning reference is 23/03181/FUL.

-A statutory consultation period will be advertised and held by Sevenoaks District Council to enable the public, as well as statutory consultees, to submit their comments on the proposal.
-The closing date for comments is 18th January 2024 which takes into account the bank holidays over the Christmas period.
-These comments will then be assessed against the proposal and a determination made in due course.
+A statutory consultation period is being held by Sevenoaks District Council to enable the public, as well as statutory consultees, to submit their comments on the Planning Addendum.
+The closing date for comments is 21st June 2024.

 1 https://assets.publishing.service.gov.uk/media/6556027d046ed400148b99fe/electricity-generation-costs-2023.pdf

-2 The homes figure has been calculated by taking the predicted average annual electricity generation of the site and dividing this by the annual average electricity figures from the Department of Business, Energy and Industrial Strategy (BEIS) showing that the annual UK average domestic household consumption is 3,509 kWh (Dec 2022).
+2 RES has changed the formula for the homes powered and therefore the homes figure is now calculated by taking the predicted annual electricity generation of the site (using an average capacity factor of 11.2%) and dividing this by the annual average electricity figures from DESNZ (Department for Energy Security and Net Zero, formerly BEIS) showing that the annual GB average domestic household consumption is 3,239 kWh (January 24).
+Note, the change in formula has led to a difference in homes powered to that previously publicised.

 3 https://www.gov.uk/government/publications/british-energy-security-strategy/british-energy-security-strategy